Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

 Next, a real space visualization has been performed by a reconstruction of the magnetization density, using two different very well-established and widely used approaches; a model-free maximum entropy method (MEM)~\cite{papoular1990} and a quantitative refinement using the multipole expansion of the density function~\cite{coppens1997}.
 Both techniques have advantages and limits and should be employed where they are the most efficient.
 Typically, no assumption is made for the initial magnetization distribution in MEM whereas the $d$-orbitals shape is constrained in the multipole expansion.

 Since the crystal structure is centrosymmetric, the magnetization density can be directly reconstructed from the measured magnetic structure factors by MEM~\cite{papoular1990}.
 Fig.~\ref{fig:magden}a-d, shows the 3-dimensional magnetization density reconstructed by using a conventional flat density prior.
+A positive magnetization density in red color denotes a magnetic moment density parallel to the applied magnetic field and a negative one in blue is antiparallel.
 There are three key features to be noted in the figure.
 First, the magnetization density at Ir sites has four positive density lobes directed along the $a$, $b$ axes, corresponding to a dominant positive magnetization density of $d_{xy}$ orbital symmetry (Fig.~\ref{fig:magden}b).
-The two other components of the effective $j_\text{eff}=1/2$ state model, $d_{yz}$ and $d_{xz}$, which would form an axially symmetric ring-shaped density with negative lobes above and below the $xy$ plane (see Fig.~\ref{fig:jeff}a), does not appear as seen in Fig.~\ref{fig:magden}c,d.
-Thus the WFM density originates predominantly from the $xy$ orbital, at variance with a naive $j_\text{eff}=1/2$ picture.
+The two other components of the effective $j_\text{eff}=1/2$ state model, $d_{yz}$ and $d_{xz}$, which would form an axially symmetric doughnut-shaped density above and below the $xy$ plane (see Fig.~\ref{fig:jeff}a), does not appear as seen in Fig.~\ref{fig:magden}c,d.
+Thus the WFM density originates predominantly from the $xy$ orbital (a schematic illustration of the magnetic components in this situation is given in the Supplemental file (Fig. S4) \cite{suppall}, in contrast with the local \jeffHalf picture).
 Second, positive density lobes are very strongly elongated, in such a way that some magnetization density is delocalized well beyond of the IrO$_6$ octahedra.
-It is supported by very large spatial extent of the $t_{2g}$ orbitals (reaching the nearest neighbouring Ir atoms) found by core-to-core RIXS and \textit{ab initio} calculation~\cite{agrestini2017}.
-It also could give a support to a direct Ir-Ir exchange mechanism, via electron hopping between the neighboring ions.
-Third, contrary to the expectation of strong iridium oxygen ligand hybridization, no visible magnetization density appears at the oxygen sites.
+Third, contrary to the expectation of strong iridium oxygen ligand hybridization, no visible induced magnetization density appears at the oxygen sites.
 Actually, no significative polarization dependence has been found in any of dozens measured $(2,1,2n+1)$ reflections where oxygen atoms contribute.
 This is in contrast with the isostructural $4d$ compound Ca$_{1.5}$Sr$_{0.5}$RuO$_4$, where $\sim$20\% of the magnetic moment is transferred to the in-plane O sites~\cite{gukasov2002}.
 However, one can notice the presence of a negative magnetic density mostly along the Ir-O direction existing between the large positive lobes.
-In fact, a significant negative magnetic density as large as half of the net moment is essential for a better description in the MEM analysis (see Supplementary section 4).
+In fact, a significant negative magnetization density as large as half of the net moment is essential for a better description in the MEM analysis~\cite{suppall}.